sasoh/TypedLabelAndTextView/README.md

-TypedLabel
+TypedLabel & TypedTextView
 ==========

-Lightweight NSTimer-based subclass of UILabel that appears to be typed with a typewriter.
+Lightweight NSTimer-based subclasses of UILabel & UITextView that appear to be typed with a typewriter.